Bachelor’s of Health Sciences Career Opportunities

 Exercise and Fitness students will be prepared to practice in the area of exercise science as a pathway to overall fitness and longevity.
 Students will learn the basic principles and underlying science of human fitness through a healthy lifestyle.

-Employment Locations: Health & fitness clubs, Self-employed (personal trainer), Secondary schools (coach), Healthcare facilities and private practices (physical & occupational therapy, cardiovascular practice), Industry (employee health).
+Employment locations: Health and fitness clubs, Self-employed (personal trainer), Secondary schools (coach), Healthcare facilities and private practices (physical and occupational therapy, cardiovascular practice), Industry (employee health).

 Job responsibilities: Work one-on-one with clients and/or patients and their families; develop fitness and wellness programs for clients, employees, and/or patients; write grants; coach student-athletes on conditioning and wellness.